 3.2.
-Mission A: Investigate a fully instrumented system
+Investigate a fully instrumented system with Grafana Assistant

-Your goal in this mission is to use Grafana Cloud to understand the system, identity patterns, and see how OpenTelemetry's semantic conventions are incredibly useful when operating at scale, across many languages and frameworks.
+Your goal in this mission is to use Grafana Assistant to understand the system, identify patterns, and gain useful insights.

 Step 1: Get ready